 Of important note, Santa Cruz is also a city of artists.
 Santa Cruz has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Santa Cruz’s character.

 Santa Cruz is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Santa Cruz in 2010 was $29,177, which is middle income relative to California, and upper middle income relative to the rest of the US.
-This equates to an annual income of $116,708 for a family of four.
+The per capita income in Santa Cruz in 2018 was $46,720, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $186,880 for a family of four.
 However, Santa Cruz contains both very wealthy and poor people as well.

-Santa Cruz is a very ethnically-diverse city.
+Santa Cruz is an extremely ethnically-diverse city.
 The people who call Santa Cruz home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Santa Cruz residents report their race to be White, followed by Asian.
 Santa Cruz also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.93% of the city’s residents.
-Important ancestries of people in Santa Cruz include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 21.08% of the city’s residents.
+Important ancestries of people in Santa Cruz include German, Irish, English, Italian, and European.

 The most common language spoken in Santa Cruz is English.
 Other important languages spoken here include Spanish and Chinese.